nekokoe/Plasmer/README.md

 -v --version    Print the version info.

--g --genome     The input fasta.
+-g --genome     The input fasta. [required]

 -p --prefix     The prefix for intermediate files and results.
+[Default: output]

--d --db         The path of pre-built Plasmer databases.
+-d --db         The path of pre-built Plasmer databases. [required]

 -t --threads    Number of threads.
+[Default: 8]

--o --outpath    The outpath.
+-o --outpath    The outpath. [required]
 ```